yy7-f/Unet-Brain-Segmentation/README.md

 # Unet-Brain-Segmentation

+Unet models optimized with the Dice Loss and binary cross entropy loss were developed for brain tumor segmentation.

 Dataset:
 The dataset contains brain MR images together with manual FLAIR abnormality segmentation masks.
 The images were obtained from The Cancer Imaging Archive (TCIA).